ispc/ispc/docs/ispc_for_gen.rst

 **Memory Operations**

 Remember that memory operations on GPU are expensive.
-We do not support dynamic memory allocations in kernel for GPU so use fixed-size buffers preallocated by the host.
+We do not support dynamic memory allocations in kernel code for GPU so use fixed-size buffers preallocated by the host.

 We have several memory optimizations for GPU like gather/scatter coalescing.
 However current implementation covers only limited number of cases and we expect to improve it